nicebyte/niceshade/README.md

 <a name="metadata-format"></a>
 ## Pipeline Metadata File Format

-For each technique described in the input file, `nicegraf-shaderc` emits a file containing information that can be leveraged to simplify pipeline creation.
+For each technique described in the input file, `niceshade` emits a file containing information that can be leveraged to simplify pipeline creation.
 This data includes:

 * Description of the pipeline layout;
 * Mapping from separate image and sampler bindings to their corresponding auto-generated combined image/sampler bindings (for platforms that don't have full separation between textures and samplers, i.e. OpenGL);